spamsammi/wg_wol_relay/README.md

 1. Navigate to this repository on the VPN server
 2. Run `sudo make uninstall`

-This will stop the service, disable and remove it, and uninstall the executable from the ssytem.
+This will stop the service, disable and remove it, and uninstall the executable from the sytem.

 ## Testing/Usage